workco/code-assessment-web-ui/README.md

 git clone git@github.com:my-github-account/my-assessment
 ```

-When you’re done with your work, please share your private repo with [workco-talent](https://github.com/workco-talent).
+When you’re done with your work, please share your private repo with [workco-talent](https://github.com/workco-talent) and reply to your original email from the talent team to let us know you're done.

-If you’re having trouble with these mirroring instructions, let us know!
+PS: Having trouble with these mirroring instructions?
+Reply to the talent team with your questions.

-### Task Guidelines

-Please refer to emailed instructions from the talent team as to which/how many tasks to work on.

-[Create a pull request](https:/   /help.github.com/en/desktop/contributing-to-projects/creating-a-pull-request) for each task you work on.
-Set this up like you would a real PR.
-Some features we’ll look for:

-- Informative, consistent commit message(s)
-- A detailed PR description.
-Explain the fixes or functionalities accomplished, any decisions you made along the way, or alternative implementations you may have considered or attempted.
-Feel free to add images and videos.
-- If applicable: Why did you choose this task?

-You can merge the PR when you’re done.

-Other things we’re looking for in your work:

-- Code quality and consistency
-- New/updated tests (when appropriate)
-- New/updated stories (when appropriate)

 ### Design/Browser Info

 You can find the Figma file for this project here: https://www.figma.com/file/TghrEZgi3nl3t3iZ72Ufmt/Code-Assessment---Final.
-The "App" designs are for the mobile assessment - please disregard.
+The "App" designs are for a mobile assessment - please disregard.

 Please see package.json for a list of supported browsers.